Alexander Litvinenko: Alleged paedophilia of Vladimir Putin

-In a July 2006 article published on Zakayev's Chechenpress website, Litvinenko claimed that Putin is a paedophile and that the KGB knew about it since Putin's graduation from the Red Banner Institute.
-Litvinenko asserted that the FSB had possessed video footage which documented sex between Putin and minor boys and that Putin destroyed it while FSB director.
+In a July 2006 article published on Zakayev's Chechenpress website, Litvinenko alleged that Putin is a paedophile and that the KGB knew about it since Putin's graduation from the Red Banner Institute.
+Litvinenko said that the FSB had possessed video footage which documented sex between Putin and minor boys and that Putin destroyed it while FSB director.
 Litvinenko also claimed that Anatoly Trofimov and Artyom Borovik knew of the alleged paedophilia.
-An article in the New York Times described the allegation as "without evidence".
+A 2016 article in the New York Times described the allegation as "without evidence".

 Litvinenko made the allegation after Putin kissed a boy on his stomach while stopping to chat with some tourists during a walk in the Kremlin grounds on 28 June 2006.
 The incident was recalled in a webcast organised by the BBC and Yandex, in which over 11,000 people asked Putin to explain the act, to which he responded, "He seemed very independent and serious...
 I wanted to cuddle him like a kitten and it came out in this gesture.
 He seemed so nice. ...
 There is nothing behind it."

 Vladimir Bukovsky, a close friend of Litvinenko, said he was angry when he published the article, as he had strongly urged him against it.
-Bukovsky noted that despite his ferocious hostility toward the Kremlin, Litvinenko still had the mind-set of a security officer and "could not understand the difference between truth and operational information."
+Bukovsky said that despite his ferocious hostility toward the Kremlin, Litvinenko still had the mind-set of a security officer and "could not understand the difference between truth and operational information."
+Bukosvky himself later got implicated in a controversy regarding him downloading numerous CSAM material.